TFCC Tear: Explanation, Symptoms, Reasons, Treatment, And Recovery

 2. Type 2 TFCC tears happen because the cartilage in your TFCC breaks down slowly over time, often because of getting older or having conditions like rheumatoid arthritis or gout.

-People who do activities that involve a lot of wrist movement or pressure, like tennis or gymnastics, are more likely to get a triangular fibrocartilage complex TFCC tear.
+People who do activities that involve a lot of wrist movement or pressure, like tennis or gymnastics, are more likely to get a triangular fibrocartilage complex tear.
 If you’ve hurt your wrist before, you’re also at higher risk.

 Symptoms